Saskatchewan at Edmonton - Week 17

 Saskatchewan Roughriders YouTube Video

-The Edmonton Elks look to keep their playoff hopes alive against Saskatchewan in Week 17 action of the 2025 CFL season.
+The Edmonton Elks host the Saskatchewan Roughriders in Week 17 action of the 2025 CFL season.

 Check out the Saskatchewan Roughriders Statistics